xz-stjude/MitoEdit/README.md

 #### To target the human mitochondrial DNA:

 ```
-python mitocraft.py 3243 A G
+python mitocraft.py 11696 G A
 ```
 **Expected Output:**
 When you run this command, MitoEdit generates an Excel file named `final_{position}.xlsx` in the `final_output` directory.
 This file includes two spreadsheets: **All_Windows** and **Bystander_Effect**, with the first five rows from each shown below.